You need perspective and hope (not more anxiety, overwhelm, guilt, or despair). And practical suggestions that don't require you to be super-human.

 You can browse all of my free "Caring for Ourselves Sustainably" posts here.

-In this category of writing I explore topics like these:
+In this category of writing I explore topics like:

-- how our attention, interpretations, and intentions shape our lives and our world
+• how our attention, interpretations, and intentions shape our experiences and our world

-My intention with this part of my work is to examine the stories we've been living in--our stories about how our world works and our role in it--so that we can make a conscious choice about whether we want our own lives to continue to express these same stories or tell different ones.
+In this category of writing, I examine the stories we've been living in--our stories about how our world works and our role in it--so that we can make a conscious choice about whether we want our own lives to continue to express these same stories or tell different ones.

 You can read more about my philosophy and browse my free "Thinking for Ourselves" posts here.